-- This can be used to discuss the drug development path and suitable regulatory pathway for marketing authorisation upfront with the FDA.
+- This can be used to discuss the drug development path and suitable regulatory pathway for marketing authorization upfront with the FDA.

-- A sponsor may simultaneously apply for IRB approval of the protocol(s) mentioned in the IND.
+- A sponsor may simultaneously apply for the protocol(s) (as mentioned in the IND) approval by the IRB.

-- As required by 21 CFR 56.106, IRB in the U.S. that reviews FDA-regulated studies should be registered with the Office for Human Research Protections (OHRP).
+- As required by 21 CFR 56.106, IRB in the United States that reviews FDA-regulated studies should be registered with the Office for Human Research Protections (OHRP).

-- IRB registration information is maintained by the Department of Health and Human Services (HHS).
-There are more than 10,000 IRBs that are registered with the OHRP IRB registration system.
+- There are more than 10,000 IRBs that are registered with the OHRP IRB registration system.

-- A sponsor may seek IRB approval before an IND application however recruitment and enrollment does not begin before both effective IND and IRB approval are secured.
+- A sponsor may seek IRB approval before an IND application however, recruitment and enrollment do not begin before both effective IND and IRB approval are secured.

 - The sponsor may want to transport or distribute the clinical study drug across the state borders.
-However according to the current U.S. federal laws, only drug with marketing approval can be transported or distributed across state lines.
+However, according to the current U.S. federal laws, only drugs with marketing approval can be transported or distributed across state lines.

 - An IND application provides an exemption to this law.

-- It is only required that such product intended for human use should be labeled with the statement “Caution: New Drug–Limited by Federal (or United States) law to investigational use.”
+- It is only required that such a product intended for human use should be labeled with the statement “Caution: New Drug–Limited by Federal (or the United States) law to investigational use.”

-If you’re familiar with the regulatory requirements and are confident to be able to comply with them, next thing to consider are the availability of sites and investigators in United States.
+If you’re familiar with the regulatory requirements and are confident to comply with them, the next thing to consider is the availability of sites and investigators in the United States.

-Investigators in US are some of the most informed, experienced, qualified and willing to perform investigators in the world.
+Investigators in the United States are some of the most informed, experienced, qualified, and willing to perform investigators in the world.
 It also helps that they work in one of the most advanced countries.

-If one is looking for investigators for clinical trials in oncology, cardiovascular diseases, metabolic diseases like diabetes, psychopathic disorders, neurology and other leading disorders listed above, U.S. can be a great place to go to.
+The U.S. can be a great place to go for one is looking for investigators for clinical trials in oncology, cardiovascular diseases, metabolic diseases like diabetes, psychopathic disorders, neurology, and other leading disorders listed above,

 Numbers of sites and investigators